40net-cloud/xpert2023_aws_networking_demystified/docs/lab1.md

 ## Things to try
 - ex. allow traffic to port 8080 and block 8090
-- create a dynamic address group
+- Create a dynamic address group
-- checkout the routing
+- Chec the routing
 - ...

 ## Cleanup for next lab